-To write a command or command sequence (which includes programming data to the device and erasing sectors of memory), the system must drive WE# and CE# to $V{IL}$ , and OE# to $V{IH}$ .
+To write a command or command sequence (which includes programming data to the device and erasing sectors of memory), the system must drive WE# and CE# to V{IL}, and OE# to V{IH}.

 For program operations, the BYTE# pin determines whether the device accepts program data in bytes or words.
-Refer to "Word/Byte Configuration" for more information.
+See Word/Byte Configuration for more information.

 The device features an Unlock Bypass mode to facilitate faster programming.
 Once the device enters the Unlock Bypass mode, only two write cycles are required to program a word or byte, instead of four.
-The "Word/Byte Program Command Sequence" section has details on programming data to the device using both standard and Unlock Bypass command sequences.
+Word/Byte Program Command Sequence has details on programming data to the device using both standard and Unlock Bypass command sequences.

 An erase operation can erase one sector, multiple sectors, or the entire device.
 Tables 2 and 3 indicate the address space that each sector occupies.
 A "sector address" consists of the address bits required to uniquely select a sector.
-The "Command Definitions" section has details on erasing a sector or the entire chip, or suspending/resuming the erase operation.
+The Command Definitions section has details on erasing a sector or the entire chip, or suspending/resuming the erase operation.

 After the system writes the autoselect command sequence, the device enters the autoselect mode.
 The system can then read autoselect codes from the internal register (which is separate from the memory array) on DQ7-DQ0.
 Standard read cycle timings apply in this mode.
-Refer to the "Autoselect Mode" and "Autoselect Command Sequence" sections for more information.
+Refer to the Autoselect Mode and Autoselect Command Sequence sections for more information.

-ICC2 in the DC Characteristics table represents the active current specification for the write mode.
-The "AC Characteristics" section contains timing specification tables and timing diagrams for write operations.
+I{CC2} in the DC Characteristics table represents the active current specification for the write mode.
+The AC Characteristics section contains timing specification tables and timing diagrams for write operations.